nicoespeon/understandlegacycode.com/content/blog/avoid-rewriting-a-legacy-system-from-scratch-by-strangling-it/index.md

   But it could make things worse.
 ---

-As we speak about _legacy projects_, it common to reach a point where there's so much technical debt that you can't implement new features anymore.
+As we speak about _legacy projects_, it's common to reach a point where there's so much technical debt that you can't implement new features anymore.

 The code was hacked around repeatedly.
 And you've reached the **point of no return**.